 - Banking Services – Full-service banking and currency exchange are available at Danske Bank.
 Hours: T2, airside • T3, landside Hours: 5:00AM – 10:00PM (T2) 6:00AM – 8:30PM (T3).

 - Currency Exchange – Global Exchange has five locations in the airport: T3, landside, The Arcade • T3, airside, Baggage Reclaim, near Belts 4 and 7 • T3, airside, at SAS Lounge • T3, airside, Transfer Center.
-Hours: vary by location, you will find some open as early as 3:30AM.
+Hours: vary by location, your best bet is the 2 baggage claim locations which are open 24 hours.

 Rest & Relaxation